 (a) the inspector (other than an inspector appointed under subsection (2)(b)) ceases to be a member of the staff of the RSPCA or of the department or local government the chief executive officer of which nominated him or her (as the case requires);

-(b) the inspector resigns by written notice to the Director General; or
+(b) the inspector resigns by written notice to the CEO; or

-(c) the appointment is revoked by the Director General.
+(c) the appointment is revoked by the CEO.

-(5) The Director General may appoint a general inspector as a scientific inspector in relation to schools.
+(5) The CEO may appoint a general inspector as a scientific inspector in relation to schools.

+[Section 33 amended by No. 28 of 2006 s.
+354.]

 34. Appointment of scientific inspectors

-(1) The Director General is to appoint as many scientific inspectors as are required for the purposes of this Act.
+(1) The CEO is to appoint as many scientific inspectors as are required for the purposes of this Act.

-(2) The Director General may appoint under subsection (1) any person the Director General considers to be suitably qualified or experienced.
+(2) The CEO may appoint under subsection (1) any person the CEO considers to be suitably qualified or experienced.

-(3) The terms of appointment of a scientific inspector are to be determined by the Director General and set out in the instrument of appointment.
+(3) The terms of appointment of a scientific inspector are to be determined by the CEO and set out in the instrument of appointment.

 (4) An appointment under subsection (1) remains in force for 5 years unless before then —

-(a) the inspector resigns by written notice to the Director General; or
+(a) the inspector resigns by written notice to the CEO; or

-(b) the appointment is revoked by the Director General.
+(b) the appointment is revoked by the CEO.

+[Section 34 amended by No. 28 of 2006 s.
+354.]

 35. Restricted appointments

 (1) A general inspector who is an employee of a local government —